pvasek/kudu-wiki/Understanding-site-swaps.md

+**Note: you should also check out [this blog post](http://ruslany.net/2015/09/how-to-warm-up-azure-web-app-during-deployment-slots-swap/) which goes in great depth about this topic.**

 When you swap two slots, there is always a source and a target.
 Typically, the target is the Production slot (i.e. the site itself).
 Swapping is performed in a way that avoids any down time for the target site.
 However, we've seen a fair bit of misunderstanding from users about exactly what that means, so this will try to clarify.

 Here is what happens when you swap a source slot (let's call it 'Staging') into a target slot (Production).